PESTEL analysis of the social media industry

 However, some social networking sites have been accused of not controlling the spread of fake news serving vicious political purposes in their platforms.
 Therefore, the social networking sites need to do more to ensure their bases are not for political hatred and bigotry.

-Economic factors that impact on the social media industry
+Economic factors explored in PESTEL analysis of the social media industry

 Many people work in the social media industry thereby addressing their economic needs.
 Similarly, many people run different types of business on them as well.
 Therefore, it can be argued that social media have empowered people and boosted the global economy.